MonoGame/MonoGame/Documentation/articles/platforms/0_platforms.md

 - [Android](#android)
 - [iOS](#ios)

-MonoGame provides additional templates for shared game logic and extensions to the MonoGame Content Pipeline.
+Beside these target platforms, MonoGame provides additional templates for shared game logic and extensions to the MonoGame Content Pipeline that can be used across all platforms.

 - [.NET Standard Library](#net-standard-library)
 - [Shared Project](#shared-project)